 - 6. Re-enter the system password that you entered earlier and click OK. - 7.
 Select Setup Password, enter your system password and press <Enter> or <Tab>.

-A message prompts you to re-enter the setup password. - Re-enter the setup password that you entered earlier and click OK.
-8. - 9.
-Press <Esc> to save the changes.
+A message prompts you to re-enter the setup password.

+- 8. Re-enter the setup password that you entered earlier and click OK. - 9.
+Press <Esc> to return to the System BIOS screen.
+Press <Esc> again, and a message prompts you to save the changes.